 Warning: this post contains depressing talk about a stillbirth.
 You can skip it, I won’t be offended.

-On Friday, August 15, 2008 I was just over 19 weeks pregnant and was in an ultrasound lab having what I assumed would be a routine scan wherein we may be able to determine the gender of our second baby.
+On Friday, August 15, 2008 I was just over 19 weeks pregnant and was in an ultrasound lab having what I assumed would be a routine scan wherein we may be able to determine the sex of our second baby.
 Instead, what I had was an hour-and-a-half scan (mostly spent with my heart in my throat because I knew the news before it was broken to me) while my husband and then-23-month-old daughter waited patiently in the other room.

 The technicians are instructed to give no news at all to the patients.
 And sometimes silence is the loudest proclamation.
 Before the midwife told me, I knew.

 “There is no heartbeat, your baby has passed away.”

 And the world stopped.
 At this point my husband was in the room.
 I shook my head.
 Tears came, words fell from the telephone held to my ear, my daughter chattered, my life shattered.

 Mine’s not a unique story, sadly.
 But until you’re in the position, you have no idea what an impact the loss of a baby has on a life.
 On a family.

 Maybe one day I’ll blog about the complete ineptitude of the midwives under whose care I was for the pregnancy.
 Or how, at 17 weeks the back-up midwife could not find a heartbeat but brushed off my concerns.
 Or how my primary care midwife passed my husband in the hall while I was being induced to birth a dead baby and said, “How’s Alexandria?” as though they were old friends, but didn’t even bother to come see me personally.
 Maybe.

 It was a torturous 10.5 hour process before that baby was born.
 My husband and daughter stayed near by, and went for a walk when The Time came.
 I delivered with the strangers by my side.